oveleon/contao-component-style-manager/README.md

 - Additional security - classes remain after deleting groups or their values
 - Alias has been removed from the palette and is created dynamically
 - Sort by category-title

+### Planned for the future
+- Output groups in tabs
+- Default values
+- ...